SatelCreative/satel-server-deployment/README.md

 # satel-webapp-deployment
-Centralized GitHub actions to deploy a webapp
+Centralized GitHub actions to deploy server for a webapp